Herbert Knowles (poet)

 Herbert Knowles (1798–1817) was an English poet.

-Knowles was the author of the well-known Stanzas written in Richmond Churchyard, which gave promise of future excellence.
+Knowles was the author of the well-known 'Stanzas written in the churchyard of Richmond, Yorkshire', which gave promise of future excellence.
 However, he died a few weeks after he had been enabled, through the help of Robert Southey to whom he had sent some of his poems, to go to the University of Cambridge.